Proposed Project at 99A Essex Avenue next to Cape Ann’s Marina Resort

 this economic development for Gloucester, for our Blue Economy and the boaters in need.

-Stay on top of the project and help support the project:
+Stay on top of the project and help support the project, your support is important right now:

 c/o Joanne Senos